Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - `artifacts.aliases`, which provides reusable aliases for artifact locations.
 - `artifacts.redirects`, which redirects artifact references to relative local files for development and testing, with optional named capture substitution.
 - `mar` and `avm`, predefined OCI artifact aliases for Microsoft Artifact Registry and Azure Verified Modules whose OCI locations can be overridden.
-- `local`, a first-class artifact scheme for resolving artifacts from the local filesystem.
+- `file`, a first-class artifact scheme for resolving artifacts from the local filesystem.
 - `oci`, the canonical scheme for registry-backed artifacts.

 The primary scenarios are a consistent artifact-reference experience across modules and extensions and local artifact development in monorepos.
 This proposal preserves existing `br` references, `moduleAliases` configuration, and `moduleAliasesMock` behavior without warnings or required migration.